Grand Valley State University

 Established in 1960, Grand Valley State University is a relatively new university.
 Committed to excellence, Grand Valley offers students personalized attention through relatively small classes and excellent student services.
 GVSU attracts above-average students and has an enrollment over 25,000.
 We have been the fastest growing university in Michigan.

-The University Counseling Center is part of the Division of Student Services at Grand Valley State University.
-The Center functions to provide confidential counseling for students with personal, developmental, social, educational and career concerns; to provide outreach programming to meet the developmental needs of students; to provide programs and services to help meet the needs of special groups of students including minority and returning adult students; to provide mental health consultation for members of the university community; and to provide a training center for undergraduates, graduate students, and interns.
+The University Counseling Center is part of the Division of Student Affairs at Grand Valley State University.
+The Center functions to provide confidential counseling for students with personal, developmental, social, and educational concerns; to provide outreach programming to meet the developmental needs of students; to provide programs and services to help meet the needs of special groups of students including minority and returning adult students; to provide mental health consultation for members of the university community; and to provide a training center for undergraduates, graduate students, and interns.

 Grand Valley State University has a large number of nontraditional students which provides interns with an opportunity to work with a wide variety of issues via both short and long term therapy.
 There is also a strong staff commitment to diversity and the makeup of the staff reflects this commitment.
 There is a strong staff interest in professional involvement in the community and in professional organizations.